meain/evil-textobj-tree-sitter/README.md

 in multiple languages.
 It also make additional `things` available in `thing-at-point` like `function`, `class`, `loop`, `comment` etc.

+> It can work with either elisp-tree-sitter or the builtin treesit library.

 # Installation

 You can install `evil-textobj-tree-sitter` from melpa.
 Here is how you would do it using `use-package` and `package.el`: